gabemarshall/enigma/README.md

 enigma
 ======

-A ruby command line tool to URL/HTML encode and decode input
+A ruby command line tool to convert strings to and from various encodings